-Goal 6 Strengthen Emergency Planning and Citizen Preparedness Capabilities Target Capability Bay Area Objective EOC Management 6.1: EOCs across the Bay Area will function in accordance with the NIMS/SEMS, emergency plans and standard operating procedures.
+Goal 6 Strengthen Emergency Planning and Citizen Preparedness Capabilities

+Target Capability Bay Area Objective EOC Management 6.1: Emergency operations centers (EOCs) across the Bay Area will function in accordance with the National Incident Management System (NIMS) and the Standardized Emergency Management System (SEMS), emergency plans and standard operating procedures.
 EOCs will effectively plan, direct and coordinate information and activities internally within EOC functions, and externally with other multi-agency coordination entities, command posts and other public information to effectively coordinate disaster response operations.
-Emergency Public 6.2: The Bay Area will develop an integrated system of systems Information and Warning involving government agencies, the general public, and the private sector that allows for the transmission of clear, specific, accurate, certain and consistent alerts and warnings to all appropriate recipients through Joint Information Centers, or other means, regarding threats to health, safety, and property.
-Citizen Evacuation and 6.3: Affected and at-risk populations, to include access and Shelter in Place functional needs populations, in the Bay Area will be safely sheltered-in-place or evacuated to safe refuge areas and eventually returned home when safe and feasible.
+Emergency Public Information and Warning 6.2: The Bay Area will develop an integrated system of systems involving government agencies, the general public, and the private sector that allows for the transmission of clear, specific, accurate, certain and consistent alerts and warnings to all appropriate recipients through Joint Information Centers, or other means, regarding threats to health, safety, and property.
+Citizen Evacuation and Shelter in Place 6.3: Affected and at-risk populations, to include access and functional needs populations, in the Bay Area will be safely sheltered-in-place or evacuated to safe refuge areas and eventually returned home when safe and feasible.
 Mass Care 6.4: Mass care services, including sheltering, feeding, and bulk distribution, will be rapidly, effectively and efficiently provided for the population, including those with access and functional needs.
-Community 6.5: The Bay Area will build and sustain a formal structure and Preparedness and process for ongoing collaboration between government and

-Participation nongovernmental resources at all levels to prevent, protect/mitigate, prepare for, respond to and recover from all threats and hazards.
-Volunteer Management 6.6: Volunteers and donations within the Bay Area will be and Donations organized and managed throughout an emergency based upon pre-designated plans, procedures and systems.
+Community Preparedness 6.5: The Bay Area will build and sustain a formal structure and and Participation process for ongoing collaboration between government and nongovernmental resources at all levels to prevent, protect/mitigate, prepare for, respond to and recover from all threats and hazards.
+Volunteer Management and 6.6: Volunteers and donations within the Bay Area will be Donations organized and managed throughout an emergency based upon pre-designated plans, procedures and systems.

-Goal 7 Enhance Recovery Capabilities Target Capability Bay Area Objective Structural Damage Assessment 7.1: The Bay Area will provide accurate situation needs and damage assessments by utilizing the full range of engineering, building inspection, and code enforcement services in a way that maximizes the use of resources, aids emergency response, implements recovery operations, and restores the affected area to pre-event conditions.
-Economic and 7.2: During and following a disaster, the Bay Area will estimate Community Recovery economic impact, prioritize recovery activities, minimize business disruption, and provide individuals and families with appropriate levels and types of relief with minimal delay.
-Environmental Health 7.3: After the primary disaster event, disease and injury will be prevented across the Bay Area through the quick identification of associated environmental hazards, including debris and hazardous waste Restoration of Lifelines 7.4: The Bay Area will coordinate activities between lifeline operations and government operations to include a process for getting the appropriate personnel and equipment to the disaster scene so that lifelines can be restored as quickly and as safely as possible.
+Goal 7 Enhance Recovery Capabilities Target Capability Bay Area Objective Structural Damage 7.1: The Bay Area will provide accurate situation needs and Assessment damage assessments by utilizing the full range of engineering, building inspection, and code enforcement services in a way that maximizes the use of resources, aids emergency response, implements recovery operations, and restores the affected area to pre-event conditions as quickly as possible.
+Economic and Community 7.2: During and following a disaster, the Bay Area will estimate Recovery economic impact, prioritize recovery activities, minimize business disruption, and provide individuals and families with appropriate levels and types of relief with minimal delay.
+Environmental Health 7.3: After the primary disaster event, disease and injury will be prevented across the Bay Area through the quick identification of associated environmental hazards, including debris and hazardous waste.
+Restoration of Lifelines 7.4: The Bay Area will coordinate activities between lifeline operations and government operations to include a process for getting the appropriate personnel and equipment to the disaster scene so that lifelines can be restored as quickly and as safely as possible.

-Goal 8 Enhance Homeland Security Exercise, Evaluation and Training Programs Target Capability Bay Area Objective All Relevant 8.1: The Bay Area exercise program will test and evaluate the Capabilities region's enhancement and/or sustainment of the right level of capability based on the risks faced by the region with an evaluation process that feeds identified capability gaps and strengths directly into the region's risk management and planning process for remediation or sustainment.
-All Relevant 8.2: The Bay Area will have a multi-discipline multi- Capabilities jurisdictional risk and capabilities based training program that enhances and sustains priority capabilities in order to mitigate the region's most pressing risks.
+Goal 8 Enhance Homeland Security Exercise, Evaluation and Training Programs Target Capability Bay Area Objective All Relevant Capabilities 8.1: The Bay Area exercise program will test and evaluate the region's enhancement and/or sustainment of the right level of capability based on the risks faced by the region with an evaluation process that feeds identified capability gaps and strengths directly into the region's risk management and planning process for remediation or sustainment.

+All Relevant Capabilities 8.2: The Bay Area will have a multi-discipline, multi- jurisdictional risk and capabilities based training program that enhances and sustains priority capabilities in order to mitigate the region's most pressing risks.